Characteristics of the French language in AX Semantics

 In French, you need to know the gender of the noun in order to form the accompanying determiners, adjectives and numerals correctly.

 French has two genders for nouns: masculine and feminine.
 There are two numbers: singular and plural.
-Additionally, it only has 1 case for nouns: nominative.
+However, it only has one case for nouns: nominative.

 grammatical name | values | examples |